 Determining the optimum solution size necessitates doing ongoing performance testing.
 In order to properly manage information technology, IT administrators must continuously monitor response time, request volume, CPU load, and memory usage.
 Also known as “capability testing,” scalability testing examines an application’s performance and ability to scale up or down to meet user demand.

 Cloud scalability may also be improved with automation.
-To specify usage levels that trigger automatic scaling while without hampering performance, use any one of the following definitions: If you decide to go the third-party configuration management route, then you should also look at using a third-party application or service that assists with scaling needs, goals, and execution.
+To specify usage levels that trigger automatic scaling without hampering performance, use any one of the following definitions: If you decide to go the third-party configuration management route, then you should also look at using a third-party application or service that assists with scaling needs, goals, and execution.